 Isn't this a bit cheeky: Guangdong Zhenfeng was issued a European Design Registration for a figurine that looks remarkably similar to the LEGO man …

 Salumificio Design Registered the shape of its FLAT BREAD BURGER.
 The USP: you can pack at least 8 of them in your lunch box.

-Condeco E Rocha extended the thinking laterally, and pondered: what best accompanies a burger?
+Condeco E Rocha extended the thinking laterally: what best accompanies a burger?
 Chips!
 So, he quickly Design Registered the perfect side‐order ‐ the CHIP‐PITA:

 Poslednik Design Registered the shape of his POTATO CHIPS ‐ both before and after cooking.
 Personally, they look more like crisps than chips to me.
 Very grunge.

 One day KYOKUYO pondered: "why must sushi sheets be green?"
 Apart from the obvious that seaweed is green, there was no truly compelling reason.
 So, they made sheets of different colour.
 KYOKUYO particularly liked orange.
 So, they filed a European design for an orange sheet.
 Now granted, all funky orange sushi sheets eaten by Europeans for the next 25 years will be supplied by KYOKUYO.
 Nice little business!

 KYOKUYO's next project: a new take on Eggs & Ham.

 As a DOUGHNUT, Paula James' doughnut was remarkably unexceptional.
 But it wasn't an ordinary doughnut.
 It was a CHEESECAKE DOUGHNUT, which made it eminently Design Registrable!